RIP Shreeram Lagoo: PM condoles death of veteran actor, says his work will be remembered for years

 Veteran actor Shriram Lagoo passes away in Pune

-Lagoo, born in Satara in 1927 and a trained as an ENT surgeon by profession, played an important role in the growth of theatre movement in Maharashtra in post-Independence era alongside Vijay Tendulkar, Vijaya Mehta and Arvind Deshpande.
+Lagoo, born in Satara in 1927 and a trained ENT surgeon by profession, played an important role in the growth of theatre movement in Maharashtra in post-Independence era alongside Vijay Tendulkar, Vijaya Mehta and Arvind Deshpande.
 Lagoo, however, did not become a commercial actor until he reached his 40s.

 He became a surgeon and worked in a hospital in Kenya for some years.
 After quitting practise and becoming a full-time actor, he tasted commercial success with V Shantaram's "Pinjra" (1972).